Untitled Unmastered: Background

-In December 2014, while preparing for the release of his third album To Pimp a Butterfly (2015), Lamar performed an unreleased, untitled track as a musical guest on an episode of The Colbert Report.
-In January 2016, he performed another untitled song on The Tonight Show Starring Jimmy Fallon.
-Following his acclaimed performance at the 2016 Grammy Awards, which included aspects of another new untitled track, Lamar revealed the existence of a collection of tracks that did not make it onto Butterfly: "I got a chamber of material from the album that I was in love [with] where sample clearances or something as simple as a deadline kept it off the album."
+In December 2014, while preparing for the release of his third album To Pimp a Butterfly (2015), Lamar performed an unreleased, untitled track as a musical guest on The Colbert Report.
+In January 2016, he performed another untitled track on The Tonight Show Starring Jimmy Fallon.
+Following his acclaimed performance at the 2016 Grammy Awards, which incorporated elements of another new untitled track, Lamar revealed that he had a substantial body of material left over from the To Pimp a Butterfly sessions.
+He explained that various factors, including sample clearance issues and timing constraints, prevented some songs he valued from being included on the album.